(ox i koe' done)

 What should I do IF I FORGET to take a dose?

 If you are taking oxycodone on a regular schedule, take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
-Do not take more than one dose of the extended-release tablets in 12 hours.
+Do not take more than one dose of the extended-release tablets or capsules in 12 hours.

 What SIDE EFFECTS can this medicine cause?

 Oxycodone may cause side effects.
 Tell your doctor if any of these symptoms, are severe or do not go away: